Insidious: Chapter 2 (soundtrack)

 Insidious: Chapter 2 is the film score album to the 2013 film of the same name directed by James Wan; a sequel to Insidious (2010) and the second instalment in the Insidious film series.
 The film's score is composed by Joseph Bishara and released through Void Recordings on September 15, 2013.

 Background

-On November 2012, James Wan announced that Joseph Bishara would score music for the film; Bishara, who had been Wan's regular collaborator, previously scored for the predecessor.
+In November 2012, James Wan announced that Joseph Bishara would score music for the film; Bishara, who had been Wan's regular collaborator, previously scored for the predecessor.
 Bishara felt important to find the right range and tone for the film, to generate tension through sound.
 Like the predecessor, Bishara assembled a string quartet to write the score but developed numerous ideas to the film score, which had a warped edge in contrast to the classical feel that emulated in the first film.
 Wan was instrumental on the placement of string music with Kirk Morri, the film's editor, who added "Silence can create a listening space, where rather than give you something else to listen to it enables you to hear things."
-The soundtrack was released digitally on September 15, 2013 and through physical formats on October 8, through Void Recordings, Bishara's own label.
+The soundtrack was released digitally on September 15, 2013, and through physical formats on October 8, through Void Recordings, Bishara's own label.